tpwo/pyzet/README.md

   -V, --version         show program's version number and exit -r REPO, --repo REPO  path to point to any zet repo
 ```

+By default, an alias `pz` is added that can be used instead of `pyzet`.
+For the sake of readability, only the latter will be used in the docs.

 ## How to run?